 Once you pass the park entrance, you will still have some more mountain driving to do.
 Before you reach the Yosemite Valley floor, there are two important stops along the way.
 You can make one or both stops before entering the valley or returning after settling into your lodging place.
 The two places are the Giant Sequoia Grove and Wawona.
 More about both places later.

 After Wawona (Big Trees Lodge), you will continue to gain elevation up to 6039 ft. at Glacier Point Road junction – then you start descending into the Merced River canyon and the amazing Yosemite views.

 Tip: You will be tempted to stop along the way to enjoy the views.
 Always use the designated pull-outs.

 For the best view, be prepared to stop at a large Vista Point right after you pass through the long Wawona Tunnel.
 Park your car and get down to enjoy the Tunnel View.
 It is so named because - from that vantage point - you can view the whole valley as a long tunnel between the canyon walls.

-At the valley floor, the main road is a loop with one-way traffic.
-The Southside road takes you into the valley towards Curry Village (Half Dome Village) and the visitor center – and the Northside road takes out of the valley passing by Yosemite Lodge (Yosemite Valley Lodge).
-If you miss your turn or destination along the way, you have to loop all the way around to try again.
+On the valley floor, the main road is a loop with one-way traffic.
+The Southside Road takes you into the valley towards Curry Village (Half Dome Village) and the visitor center – and the Northside Road takes you out of the valley, passing by Yosemite Lodge (Yosemite Valley Lodge).
+If you miss your turn or destination along the way, you must loop all the way around to try again.